Allergy & Immunology

 Drug desensitization may also be applicable in certain situations such as Aspirin Exacerbated Respiratory disease (AERD).
 Immune system evaluations and management of primary immune deficiency is also performed in the clinic.

 The first appointment consists of a thorough evaluation and treatment plan.
-Allergy testing will more than likely not be done at this visit.
+If antihistamines are stopped at least 5 days prior to appointment, allergy testing may be done at that visit.

 Patients for whom Allergy/Immunology consultation has been requested may undergo diagnostic testing that is unique.